ammar-tanwar/bloglearnbay/posts/business-analyst-skills.md

     4. Business Intelligence Tools (Tableau & Power BI),
     5. Model Deployment with Evaluation and Management, Best Soft Skills For A Business Analyst,
-    1. Collaborative Skills,
+    6. Collaborative Skills,
-    2. Critical Thinking Skills,
+    7. Critical Thinking Skills,
-    3. Problem-solving Skills,
+    8. Problem-solving Skills,
-    4. Relationship Building Skills,
+    9. Relationship Building Skills,
-    5. Documentation and Presentation of the Dashboard, End Notes..!!,
+    10. Documentation and Presentation of the Dashboard, End Notes..!!,
   ]
 ---

-# 10 Essential Skills To Become A Successful Business Analyst
+<span style=" font-weight:bold; font-size:28px">10 Essential Skills To Become A Successful Business Analyst</span>

 Businesses play a crucial role in our lives as they satisfy our essential and economic needs.
 And data rules world-wide businesses.
 Every single business's success now depends on the excellence of its analysis.
 This is why it becomes crucial to safeguard the business to survive critical times.
 Accordingly, the demand for excellent business analyst skills is kissing the sky.